 How to Find Your Thought Leadership POV and Start Standing Out

 Thought leadership is about your perspective on how to solve a problem, not directly about product/service.
 Your perspective is what entices buyers to look at your solution.
 Once a prospect is hooked by your perspective, they’ll want to learn about your product/service.
-Point of view is what gets you in the back door that friends use, rather than leaving you knocking on the front door and being ignored.
+Point of view is what gets you in the back door that friends use, rather than leaving you knocking on the front door like a solicitor — and being ignored.

 For thought leadership to succeed, your point of view has to resonate deeply with your audience and meaningfully relate to the problem you solve for customers.
 The most powerful POVs are a marriage between: